basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 keywords: [developers, strong-consistency]
 ---

-Riak allows you to create [[Strongly Consistent|Strong Consistency]] bucket types since version 2.0.
-This means that a value is guaranteed readable by any node immediately after a write has occurred, with the tradeoff that unavailable nodes will become unavailable to accept a write.
-This was added in version 2.0 to complement Riak's standard [[eventually consistent|Eventual Consistency]], but high availability, mode.
+In versions 2.0 and later, Riak allows you to create buckets that provide [[strong consistent|Strong Consistency]] guarantees for the data stored within them, enabling you to use Riak as a CP system (consistent plus partition tolerant) for at least some of your data.
+This was added in version 2.0 to complement Riak's standard [[eventually consistent|Eventual Consistency]] high availability mode.

+When data is stored in a bucket with strong consistency guarantees, a value is guaranteed readable by any node *immediately* after a successful write has occurred.
+The tradeoff is that unavailable nodes will become temporarily unable to accept writes to that key.
 This tradeoff is necessary, but the [choice is now yours](http://en.wikipedia.org/wiki/CAP_theorem) to make.

 ## Enabling Strong Consistency

 The strong consistency subsystem in Riak is disabled by default.
-You will need to turn it on in your [[`riak.conf`|Configuration Files]] file.
-To do so, you can simply un-comment the line containing the `strong_consistency` setting or add the following if that line is not present:
+You will need to turn it on by changing the configuration your Riak installation's [[`riak.conf`|Configuration Files]] file.
+To do so, you can simply un-comment the line containing the `strong_consistency = on` setting or add the following if that line is not present:

 ```config
 strong_consistency = on
 ```

-**Note**: This will enable you to use strong consistency in Riak, but it will _not_ turn on strong consistency for all of your data.
-Strong consistency is applied only at the bucket level, using bucket types (as show directly below).
+**Note**: This will enable you to use strong consistency in Riak, but this setting will _not_ apply to all of the data in your Riak cluster.
+Instead, strong consistency is applied only at the bucket level, using bucket types (as show directly below).

 ## Creating a Strongly Consistent Bucket Type

 [[Strong consistency]] requirements in Riak are applied on a bucket-by-bucket basis, meaning that you can use some buckets in an eventually consistent fashion and others in a strongly consistent fashion, depending on your use case.

-To apply strong consistency to a bucket, you must [[create a bucket type|Using Bucket Types]] that sets the `consistent` bucket property to `true`, activate the type, and then begin applying that type to bucket/key pairs.
+To apply strong consistency to a bucket, you must create a [[bucket type|Using Bucket Types]] that sets the `consistent` bucket property to `true`, activate the type, and then begin applying that type to bucket/key pairs.

-Create a bucket type `strongly_consistent` (or something else) with `consistent` set to `true`:
+To give an example, we'll create a bucket type called `strongly_consistent` with `consistent` set to `true`:

 ```bash
 riak-admin bucket-type create consistent_bucket '{"props":{"consistent":true}}'